 payment security or PCI DSS experts.

-If you wish to send either full PANs or encrypted cards to Ravelin, Ravelin will issue you a unique host
+If you wish to send either full PANs or encrypted cards to Ravelin, you must send these to

 Full PAN’s must be sent via HTTPS, using TLS 1.2 or above, and must be sent using your secret Ravelin API